 Stay Calm and Patient

-Your demeanor greatly influences a dog's behavior.
+Your demeanor greatly influences a dog’s behavior.
 Maintaining a calm and assertive presence can help reassure and stabilize a nervous or agitated dog.
+By staying calm, you help both yourself and your dog cope with stressful situations, which leads to a happier experience for both caregiver and pet.

 Gradual Introduction